Ph.D. in Chemistry

 - A qualifying exam must be passed for candidacy.
 This consists of a written research proposal and an oral defense of the proposal.

-- The average period of study is four and one-half years.
+- The average period of study is five years.

 The department's mission is to provide a quality education to graduate students while they pursue state-of-the-art research in chemistry.
 The objective of the graduate program is to educate and train students to become highly effective scientists by providing them with the interdisciplinary tools, research skills and ethical and service sensibilities needed to succeed in their future careers.
 This includes offering a variety of rigorous graduate level courses, maintaining cutting-edge research programs within individual laboratories, and compliance with the Code for Professional Ethical Conduct espoused by the American Chemical Society.